JspBack/bydgoszcz-city-project/README.md

 npm run dev
 ```

-Open the frontend URL shown by the dev server (usually `http://localhost:5173` for Vite-based projects).
+Open the frontend URL shown by the dev server (`http://localhost:5173`).

 **Quick start — Docker Compose**

-If you prefer Docker, the repository includes a `docker-compose.yaml` at the project root.
+For Docker, the repository includes a `docker-compose.yaml` at the project root.
 From the repo root run:

 ```bash
 cp example.env .env